 Diane D. Pattison, PhD, DIRECTOR, Accountancy Institute

-Joel Sutherland, MANAGING DIRECTOR, Supply Chain Management Institute
+Joel Sutherland, MBA, MANAGING DIRECTOR, Supply Chain Management Institute